Second Integrative Chess Tournament: Intercultural Origin of Chess Emphasized

 Bonn, November 16 (OurVoice): As part of the second annual chess tournament, which took place on Saturday, Klaus Hombach, Chairman of the Bonn Donation Parliament, highlighted the intercultural importance of chess.
 "When you consider that chess was developed in India between 500 and 100 BC, got its name in Persia and was brought by the Arabs via North Africa to Spain, where it came to Central Europe around 1000, you can see the profound cultural connection that this game creates," explained Hombach during the award ceremony.

 The chess tournament, organized by the Bonn-based association Seraji Foundation e.V.
 (SF), was a complete success.
 A total of 18 players took part in the tournament.
 In Group B (over 25 years), Andreas Basilius Gikas from the Bonn/Beuel Chess Club secured first place with 4.5 points and 14 Buchholz points.
 He was followed by Rainer Stark, head of the chess group of the Sports Association of the German Federal Parliament (SGDB), also with 4.5 points, but with 13.5 Buchholz points, and Jago Steinmann from the SGDB with 3 points and 15.5 Buchholz points.
 Fourth and fifth places went to Stefan Kautz and Dr Martin Ammon, both with 3 points, with Kautz scoring 14.5 and Ammon 14 Buchholz points.
-In group A (up to 25 years), Omar Islam won with 0 points and 13.5 Buchholz points.
+In group A (up to 25 years), Omar Islam won with 0,5 point and 13.5 Buchholz points.

 The tournament was held in cooperation with BASUG, the House of Integration, the politik|atelier e.V. network and the Eine Welt Promoteren Programm.
 After a warm welcome from Dr Abdul Hai, chairman of the Seraji Foundation e.V., tournament director Rainer Stark addressed the occasion.
 Vanessa Püllen, regional promoter and coordinator of the Bonn Network for Development, and Riazul Islam, editor-in-chief of the magazine “Die Grenze”, also took part in the discussion.